Department of Plant Sciences

 Combines research and teaching activities on misinformation, collective action and digital methods.

-Marks and Spencer Professor, Department of Veterinary Medicine
+Professor of Bacterial Evolution, Department of Veterinary Medicine

 The emergence, transmission and evolution of bacterial pathogens